newrelic/entity-definitions/docs/relationship_synthesis.md

 The `identifier` can be constructed using one or multiple fragments.
 Each fragment can be a hardcoded string, an attribute, or a part of an attribute.
 The identifier can be hashed using one of the supported hashing algorithms, with farmHash being the currently supported algorithm.

-If needed, a part of an attribute can be provided as a capture group in a regular expression, which is especially useful for MRP cases.
+If needed, a part of an attribute can be provided as a capture group in a regular expression.

 ##### lookupGuid
 The `lookupGuid` resolver is used when the GUID cannot be inferred from the telemetry and a lookup is required using candidates.